amingst/librairian-web/README.md

-# Librairian Web
+# Librairian Monorepo

-A web application focused on accessing, analyzing, and visualizing data related to JFK assassination documents.
+A monorepo containing the Librairian application - an AI-assisted document analysis and search interface focused on JFK assassination documents.

+## Structure

+This monorepo contains the following packages:

+- **`client/`**: Next.js frontend application
+- **`server/`**: Backend server (to be added)
+- **`shared/`**: Shared types and utilities

 ## Overview

-Librairian Web provides an interface for interacting with a collection of JFK-related documents and associated data.
+Librairian provides an interface for interacting with a collection of JFK-related documents and associated data.
 Key functionalities include:

 - Browsing and viewing documents within the `/jfk-files` section.
 - Detailed views for specific documents and related individuals.